William Finlay (mayor): Albany

 Finlay resigned from the force in 1878 and was well remembered for his charitable work, administration skills and founding a local militia.
 He remained in Albany working as a clerk of customs and a tide waiter and also served as a municipal councillor.
 He was elected as the first mayor of Albany in 1885.
 The other candidates in the election were John Moir and Robert Andrew Muir.

 Finlay's home in Albany, known as McKenzie House or the White House, a grand federation style building overlooking Albany Port, is a still a local landmark.

+Death

+William Finlay died on 16 June 1886 after a short illness.
+His death certificate states cause of death as "effusion on the brain".
+Sarah had died a few years previously.
+William was only 46, and left nine living children, five of whom were 16 years old or younger.
+One child had died in infancy in 1874.